ACGaming/UniversalTweaks/README.md

 * **Easy Breeding:** Enables easy breeding of animals by tossing food on the ground
 * **End Portal Parallax:** Re-implements parallax rendering of the end portal from 1.11 and older
 * **Explosion Block Drop Chance:** Determines the numerator of the block drop formula on explosions
+* **Falling Block Lifespan:** Determines how long falling blocks remain in ticks until they are dropped under normal circumstances
 * **Fast Dye Blending:** Replaces color lookup for sheep to check a predefined table rather than querying the recipe registry
 * **Fast Leaf Decay:** Makes leaves decay faster when trees are chopped
 * **Fast Prefix Checking:** Optimizes Forge's ID prefix checking and removes prefix warnings impacting load time